-From 2009 through 2013, the top bundles selected by CSP contract holders included practices to limit the impact of nutrients and pesticides on the environment (CropTechnology Bundle #6 - no longer offered and CropTechnology Bundle #1), improve range management and the forage base while protecting water quality and protecting wildlife (Range Grazing Bundle #1 and Pasture Grazing Bundle #1 - no longer offered), improve forestland for timber production and wildlife habitat (Forest Bundle #2), and to reduce overall inputs of energy, pesticides, and nutrients while protecting non-cropped areas by improving buffers (CropTechnology Bundle #3).
+From 2009 through 2015, the top bundles selected by CSP contract holders included practices to limit the impact of nutrients and pesticides on the environment, improve range management and the forage base while protecting water quality and protecting wildlife, improve forestland for timber production and wildlife habitat, and to reduce overall inputs of energy, pesticides, and nutrients while protecting non-cropped areas by improving buffers.
+The new bundles offered in 2017 provide additional options to support buffers, organic producers, and regional initiatives.